JaneliaSciComp/JaneliaDataStandards/CONTRIBUTING.md

 The workflow for submitting a PR (should you wish to do so) is as follows: \
 Clone the repo > create your feature branch > do some work > Optionally do `quarto preview` to host the site locally and see it in your browser > `git commit` and `git push` as usual.

 To preview the site or build it locally, you will need quarto installed on your computer.
 Neither of these is strictly necessary, since a GitHub action should render the site files remotely for you.
-However, I've found that one `quarto publish gh-pages` might be necessary after merging a branch into main.
+Changes may take up to 20 minutes to be reflected on the website.

 The rendered site pages are automatically stored in, and deployed from, the gh-pages branch, so please do not modify that branch.